MBM-nlp/github_classification_project/README.md

 <br>

 Like many business buzzwords, "The Metaverse" is no different and is a term many businesses are rapidly working to understand and define before it arrives.
-Traditionally the term has been closely associated to virtual realities much like a video game where individuals can enter and interact with simulated environments and other players.
+The "Metaverse" term has traditionally been closely associated to virtual realities much like a video game where individuals can enter and interact with simulated environments and other players.

 Recent studies by McKensey Co. and Wharton School of Business estimate the Metaverse economy to be a roughly $5-13 trillion dollar market by the year 2030.
 With businesses investing ~$120 billion in the first five months of 2022, and a total of ~$50 billion in 2021 -- The Metaverse is appearing more like a virtual utopia where possibility is only limited by imagination.